 List of Studies

-The Baltimore Symphony Orchestra had a series called “By the Numbers” analyzing the concert seasons of top US orchestras:
+When he was at the Baltimore Symphony Orchestra, Ricky O’Bannon wrote a series called “By the Numbers” analyzing the concert seasons of top US orchestras:

 - Baltimore 2014/15 (22 Orchestras)